ArjunSharda/Passeo/README.md

 ```

 # v1.0.4 changes
-- [ADDED] Added case check to the strength check for Passeo, checking for uppercase/lowercase, and did some other minor improvements.
+- [ADDED] Added case check to the strength check to Passeo, checking for uppercase/lowercase, and did some other minor improvements.
 See the Pull Request [here](https://github.com/ArjunSharda/Passeo/pull/1/files).

 <hr>